jbesomi/texthero/website/docs/getting-started-herotypes.md

  ```python
 remove_punctuation(s: TextSeries) -> TextSeries
  ```
 in the documentation.
-You then know that this function takes as input a _TextSeries_ and returns as output a _TextSeries_, so it can be used on a DataFrame or Series in the preprocessing phase of your work, where each document is one string.
+You then know that this function takes as input a _TextSeries_ and returns as output a _TextSeries_, so it can be used in the preprocessing phase of your work, where each document is one string.

 <h3 align="center">The four HeroSeries Types</h3>